soroushhashemifar/jekyll-theme-prologue/favorites.md

 title: Favorites
 layout: "page"
 icon: fa-book
-hide: true
 order: 4
 ---

-movies / musics
+Here you can find my favorite movies and musics that I found interesting.
+Hope you enjoy ;)